bevy_gizmos/

 68

-69 /// Declare that the outer edges of the grid along the x axis should be drawn.
+69 /// Declare that the outer edges of the grid parallel to the x axis should be drawn.

 70 /// By default, the outer edges will not be drawn.